GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

  * For local D-Bus endpoints, consider using a graph partitioning scheme that makes it easy to policy the access to the data when accessed through the portal.
  * Avoid the possibility of injection attacks.
-Use [class@Tracker.SparqlStatement] and avoid string-based approaches to build SPARQL queries from user input.
+Use [class@SparqlStatement] and avoid string-based approaches to build SPARQL queries from user input.
  * Consider that IRIs describing RDF resources are susceptible to homograph attacks as described above.
 Developers are not exempt of validating